WeblateOrg/weblate/docs/admin/memory.rst

 .. versionadded:: 3.2

-   The different translation memory scopes are available since Weblate 3.2, prior to this release translation memory could be only loaded from file corresponding to the current imported translation memory scope.
+   In earlier versions translation memory could be only loaded from a file corresponding to the current imported translation memory scope.

-The translation memory scopes are there to allow both privacy and sharing of translations, depending on the actual desired behavior.
+The translation memory scopes are there to allow both privacy and sharing of translations, to suit the desired behavior.

 Imported translation memory
 +++++++++++++++++++++++++++

-You can import arbitrary translation memory data using :djadmin:`import_memory` command.
-The memory content will be available for all users and projects.
+Importing arbitrary translation memory data using the :djadmin:`import_memory` command makes memory content available to all users and projects.

 Per user translation memory
 +++++++++++++++++++++++++++

-All user translations are automatically stored in personal translation memory.
-This memory is available only for this user.
+Stores all user translations automatically in personal translation memory only available for this user.

 Per project translation memory
 ++++++++++++++++++++++++++++++

-All translations within a project are automatically stored in a project translation memory.
-This memory is available only for this project.
+All translations within a project are automatically stored in a project translation memory only available for this project.

 .. _shared-tm:

 Shared translation memory
 +++++++++++++++++++++++++

-All translation within projects which have enabled shared translation memory are stored in shared translation memory.
-This shared memory is available for all projects then.
+All translation within projects with shared translation memory turned on are stored in a shared translation memory available to all projects.

-Please consider carefully when enabling this feature on shared Weblate installations as this might have severe implications:
+Please consider carefully whether to turn this this feature on for shared Weblate installations, as it can have severe implications:

 * The translations can be used by anybody else.
-* This might lead to disclosing secret information.
+* This might lead to disclosing secret info.

 Managing translation memory
 ---------------------------